-Pipeline coating is an economical and practical practical solution to maintain pipeline, which can provide continuous protection for the pipeline and prevent the pipeline from the destructive effects of corrosion.
-Pipeline coating is one of the most reliable anti-corrosion methods used in industry today.
+Pipeline coating is an economical and practical solution to maintain pipeline, which can provide continuous protection for the pipeline and prevent the pipeline from the destructive effects of corrosion.
+Pipeline painting is one of the most reliable anti-corrosion methods used in industry today.

 When a new petrochemical plant is built, the processing pipeline is very complicated, with different media and temperatures.
 Generally, inorganic zinc silicate primer is used as a general anti-corrosion and high-temperature resistant coating.
 The zinc powder content in the dry film of the inorganic zinc silicate primer is 80%, which can withstand high temperatures of 400°C, and the dry film thickness is 50-75μm.
 It should not be too thick, otherwise, the coating film will crack due to the cold wall effect of the pipeline.
 The design of the coating system of the processing pipeline should consider the limitation of working temperature, the difference between insulation and non-insulation, and material/substrate.